How much did home insurance rates increase in 2024?

 Where are insurance rates rising the least?

-On the flip side of the equation, a few states have seen almost no or very modest increases.
-Hawaii homeowners saw only a 1.8% increase in premiums this year.
+On the other hand, a few states have seen almost no or very modest increases.
+In an unexpected turn for Florida homeowners, rates increased by only 1% in 2024.

 What can a homeowner do to save on home insurance?